mr-cat-sudo/Benadryl/README.md

 ## Thanks to everyone.

 Thanks to everyone who has helped me on this journey since February.
 It has been a lot of fun ratting little kids (I'm elpapu speaking, not Aqua lol).
 I've learned a lot during this time from my friends.
 It has been a good year for me, but I think it's time to move on, so I'll quit ratting since it's not the same anymore. new gens skidded my rat, so I think it's time to make it public.
 I hope whoever is reading this will be responsible for the use given to this project.
 Shoutout to pathos, vii, didi, aqua, body, zkamado_, maticrics, and ynn\_(even if wok leaked this lol).

-## Note

-I am not responsible for any damages this software may cause after being acquired.
-This software was made for personal education and sandbox testing.